ASpoonPlaysGames/Spoons.Bubbles/README.md

 3. Replace "0 0 0" with the r, g, and b values that you want for your dome shield

 ### Example:
-This will set the dome shield colour to an orange \n
+This will set the dome shield colour to an orange

 ![image](https://user-images.githubusercontent.com/66967891/150456117-23d187b1-a874-4612-ad06-86b658c4905d.png)